moonscryer/nodejs-examen/readme.md

 Status: 200 OK

-I am currently able to fetch data manually input into the database through MongoDB Compass.
+I am currently able to fetch all snippets from the database.

 ## POST /api/snippets